Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 `maxfunc` is a procedure which calls a nested macro `macron`; this returns "Backtick return macro" as return value from `maxfunc`.

-**Exercise** (see *changer_macro.jai*)
-Write a macro changer that takes 2 integer arguments and can access an outer variable x. x is multiplied with the 1st argument, and the 2nd argument is added to it.

 ### 26.5.1 Using a macro with #insert
 `macroi` in line (9) illustrates that we can use #insert (see § 26.4) inside a macro: it takes a code argument and inserts it 3 times in the main code.

+**Exercises**
+1) Declare a variable n with value 42, and a constant of type Code that multiplies this by 3.
+Write a macro that inserts this line of code 4 times.
+Show the result (see *changer_macro1.jai*)
+2) Write a macro that takes 2 integer arguments and can access an outer variable x. x is multiplied with the 1st argument, and the 2nd argument is added to it. (see *changer_macro2.jai*)

 ### 26.5.2 Using a macro with #insert to unroll a for loop
 Sometimes you might want to unroll loops to optimize a program's execution speed so that the program does less branching.
 Loops can be unrolled through a mixture of #insert directives and macros.
 In the example below, we unroll a basic for loop that counts from 0 to 10.